ronaldseoh/cs276/week03/iir_chapter06_notes.md

 - $\text{ntf}_{t,d} = a + (1-a) \cdot \frac{\text{tf}_{t,d}}{\text{tf}_{\text{max}}(d)}$
     - $a$ is a *smoothing term*; values between 0 and 1 and is generally set to 0.4. *Dampens* the contribution of the second term
         - We want to avoid a *large swing* in $\text{ntf}$ from modest changes in $\text{tf}_{t,d}$.
-- We want to use this because we want to deal with the cases of higher term frequencies in longer documents as longer ones tend to *repeat the same words over and over again*
+- We want to use this because we want to deal with the cases of higher term frequencies in longer documents: longer ones tend to *repeat the same words over and over again*
 - This method could be unstable in the cases like the following:
     - when the list of stop words changes
     - A document may contain an outlier term with an unusually large number of occurrences